 Next, upload the folder you extracted from the zip file to the

 After uploading the files, you need to visit the WordPress admin area and click on the Plugins link in the admin menu.
 You will see your plugin successfully installed on the plugins page.

 I hope that with this tutorial, you were able to install your very first WordPress plugin.
-We know that installing a plugin using the third method might not be that easy, that’s why we gave you three methods that you can use.
+We know that installing a plugin using the third method might not be that easy; that’s why we gave you three ways that you can use.